Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Numerical Algorithm

 \section{Numerical Algorithm}

-In this section, we present an algorithm to solve the stochastic control problem (\ref{eq:HJB}) for general piecewise-linear SoC dynamics with hard constraints.
-The algorithm is presented in discrete time with step size $\Delta t$, such that $T=K \Delta t$.
-Denoting the time index at $t_k = k\Delta t$ with subscript $k$, the discrete-time versions of the wind generation and BESS dynamics are
+We present our SHADOw-GP algorithm to solve the stochastic control problem (\ref{eq:HJB}.
+The algorithm is presented in discrete time with step size $\Delta t$ and $K$ total steps, such that $T=K \Delta t$.
+Denoting the time index at $t_k = k\Delta t$ with subscript $k$, the discrete-time versions of the wind power generation and SoC dynamics are

-We rely on RMC-type algorithm which exploits the Dynamic Programming Principle (DPP).
+The algorithm relies on the discrete-time Bellman equation from Dynamic Programming Principle (DPP).
 The Bellman equation between $t_k$ and $t_{k+1}$ is given by:

 where $\mathcal{B}_k(I_k)$ is the discrete-time counterpart of the admissible control set \eqref{constraint_set_t} for $B_k$, adjusted to make sure that $I_{k+1}$ in \eqref{eq:I_discrete} will remain within $[I_{\min}, I_{\max}]$: